What Is a Nontraditional Student?

 Educational outcomes

-As an adult learner, you may be more concerned with the tangible outcomes of your degree program than peers right out of high school.
+As an adult learner, you may be more concerned with the tangible outcomes of your degree program than your peers right out of high school.
 Can you apply what you’re learning to your job?
 Will you qualify for better, higher-paying jobs after earning the degree?
 Will this degree help you shift into a new field?
 What kind of career support will you receive through your institution?

 These are all important questions to consider as you evaluate whether a degree program aligns with your professional goals.